 Working within an academic context provided the exciting opportunity to further research interests and skills and explore in a more systematic way issues that concerned Lorna in her clinical work.
 Lorna’s main research interest is investigating social identity processes in psychosis, i.e. what it means for a young person, particularly within a social context, to develop unusual perceptual experiences and/or beliefs that others find hard to understand, and how this impacts relationships, readiness to seek help and ultimately self-esteem and wellbeing.
 Lorna registered for a part-time PhD at the University of Bath in October 2016 to explore these issues further with a view to ultimately augmenting individually-focused interventions with those more informed by social identity theory and social processes.
 Other related research interests include stigma and self-stigma in psychoses and disclosure and social identity in psychosis and mental health more generally, including within mental health professionals, and those training to become mental health professionals.
 Lorna was very active in supervising trainee consultancy, quality improvement, literature review and main research projects in Bath and hopes to continue such involvement in trainee research in Oxford.

 Lorna is totally committed to the NHS and delighted to again be working for the NHS and within Oxford.
 She enjoys multi-professional working and is committed to integrating services in the best interests of patients and their loved ones.
 She is committed to evidence-based practice, both learning from the evidence to provide high quality interventions and provide patients with informed choices about their care, as well as contributing to the evidence base.
 Lorna has experience of clinical audit, service evaluation and quality improvement and research methodologies, including both qualitative and quantitative.
-She is excited by the opportunities this new post at the Institute will offer to further these interests, and to work closely with, and learn from, existing Programme staff, trainees, regional supervisors and people with personal experience in order to meet the needs of local and national stakeholders.
+She is excited by the opportunities this new post at the Institute offers to further these interests, and to work closely with, and learn from, existing Programme staff, trainees, regional supervisors and people with personal experience in order to meet the needs of local and national stakeholders.